evomol-lab/creatine/README.md

 ![GTex expression profiles for the creatine-related genes together with kinases - Kidney and Pancreas tissues.](heatmapRoot-kidneyPancreasGeneskinases.svg)
 GTex expression profiles for the creatine-related genes together with kinases - Kidney and Pancreas tissues.

+We also searched against the dataset [Kinase Library 2023](https://kinase-library.mit.edu/home).
+The results are described in the file [The_Kinase_Library_2023_table.txt](tables-Enrich/The_Kinase_Library_2023_table.txt).
+In this new results we observed additional kinases directly related to proteins of the creatine metabolism, such as CKB, CKM and CKMT1.

 ### Resultado enrichr-KG
 The subnetwork shows the following associations:
 - **From Gene Ontology:** PSMB5, and PSMD3 belong to the biological process regulation of cellular amino acid metabolic process (GO:0006521).
 PSMB5, and PSMD3 belong to the biological process regulation of cellular ketone metabolic process (GO:0010565).
 SLC6A8, and GATM belong to the biological process creatine metabolic process (GO:0006600).
 PSMB5, and PSMD3 belong to the biological process regulation of cellular amine metabolic process (GO:0033238).
 PSMB5, and PSMD3 belong to the biological process negative regulation of cell cycle G2/M phase transition (GO:1902750).